Hierarch123/NLU/README.md

 ## Predictions:
 The trained model is used to predict the test dataset.
 Predictions are saved in a CSV file named Group_33_A.csv.

-## Evaluations:
-The model's performance on the split test set from the training data is printed as a classification report, showing precision, recall, F1-score, and support for each class.